ChartsOrg/Charts/README.md

 Special Thanks
 =======

-Goes to [@liuxuan30](https://github.com/liuxuan30), [@petester42](https://github.com/petester42) and  [@AlBirdie](https://github.com/AlBirdie) for new features, bugfixes, and lots and lots of involvement in our open-sourced community!
+Goes to [@liuxuan30](https://github.com/liuxuan30), [@petester42](https://github.com/petester42), and  [@AlBirdie](https://github.com/AlBirdie) for new features, bug fixes, and lots and lots of involvement in our open-sourced community!
 You guys are a huge help to all of those coming here with questions and issues, and I couldn't respond to all of those without you.

 ### Our amazing sponsors